pawelc/docs/toread2.md

 Nonlinear dynamic boltzmann machines for time-series prediction Finding structure in time
-Deep, Convolutional, and Recurrent Models for Human Activity Recognition using Wearables Learning from hints in neural networks
+Deep, Convolutional, and Recurrent Models for Human Activity Recognition using Wearables Financial Market Applications of Learning from Hints Including Hints in Training Neural Nets
-Hints and the VC Dimension
-Financial Market Applications of Learning from Hints Including Hints in Training Neural Nets
 Sparse Kalman Filtering Approaches to Covariance Estimation from High Frequency Data in the Presence of Jumps